SinaDashti/patenteProject/README.md

 ### The goal of this project is to simulate the Italian driving license exam with Python.

-The meaterials (questions, answers and images) are automatically stored in a SQL database.
+The materials (questions, answers and images) are automatically stored in a SQL database.
 I am not sure the questions and answers are completely true or updated.
 I just choosed a website for extracting the required raw data.